-- Conduct oneself in a manner that demonstrates mutual respect, dignity, and safety for all community members both on and off campus - Respect the rights of others to have a school environment that encourages learning by not interfering with the orderly conduct of classes, not encouraging others to participate in disruptive expression, and not violating the rights of those who disagree with a given point of view - Understand and abide by all school policies, rules, and regulations - Show respect for the rights and private property of other students, staff, visitors, and the school - Attend to all school obligations, including attending school and completing assignments on time

-- Complete assignments in a manner that displays honesty and integrity - Complete make-up assignments within the established time schedule - Work to the best of his/her/their ability in all academic and curricular pursuits - Remain quiet during emergencies or drills and listening to and obeying directions from staff - Conduct oneself in an appropriate manner when being transported to and from school events so as to ensure the health and safety of all passengers - Observe standard rules of journalism when publishing, including citing sources and refraining from the use of libelous statements and obscenities
+- Conduct oneself in a manner that demonstrates mutual respect, dignity, and safety for all school community members. - Respect the rights of others to have a school environment that encourages learning by not interfering with the orderly conduct of classes, not coercing others to participate in disruptive expression, and not violating the rights of those who disagree with a given point of view. - Understand and abide by all school policies, rules, and regulations. - Show respect for the rights and private property of other students, staff, visitors, and the school. - Conduct yourself in a manner that demonstrates mutual respect, dignity, and safety while engaging in off-campus activities. - Attend to all school obligations, including attending school and completing assignments on time. - Complete assignments in a manner that displays honesty and integrity. - Complete make-up assignments within the established time schedule. - Work to the best of his/her/their ability in all academic and curricular pursuits. - Remain quiet during emergencies or drills and listening to and obeying directions from staff. - Conduct oneself in an appropriate manner when being transported to and from school events so as to ensure the health and safety of all passengers. - Observe standard rules of journalism when publishing, including citing sources and refraining from the use of libelous statements and obscenities.